MabezDev/talks/esp-rust-intro.md

 - Manages the download and compilation of crates in a project
 - Default repository is [crates.io](https://crates.io/), but allows custom repositories
-- Functionality can be extended
+- Functionality can be extended with plugins (more on this later)

 # How a Rust project is structured